Cleaning Your Pool After a Hurricane

 Vacuum and Brush Pool Walls and Floor

-If you cannot vacuum the dirt and debris to waste, it is important to check the pressure gauge of your filter frequently, and clean and backwash your filter once the pressure is too high.
+If you cannot vacuum the dirt and debris to waste, it is important to check the pressure gauge of your filter frequently, and clean or backwash your filter once the pressure is too high.
 After vacuuming, brush the pool thoroughly to remove dirt and debris from the pool walls, and vacuum again.
 Repeat this process until the water is clean and nearly clear.

-Shock and Balance Water Chemistry
+Balance Water Chemistry and Shock the Pool